My Martial Arts Background

 Nova Força was also my first experience training BJJ outside of the RGA family.
 The black belt who runs it, Ricardo Da Silva, was one of the first instructors to teach BJJ in the UK, starting off at Sleeping Storm before it closed.
 Ricardo's classes fit my image of what a Carlson Gracie class might be like (I don't know much about the Nova Força team history, so perhaps there is a Carlson connection somewhere), with tough training and intense sparring, plus lots of belt whipping.

-On 6th March 2011, Roger came up to do a seminar at RGA Bucks.
+On 6th March 2011, Roger Gracie came up to do a seminar at RGA Bucks.
 I was one of seven people to get promoted to purple belt.
 It is a heavy belt, but while Roger is the one who tied it around my waist, he was of course acting on Kev's judgement.
-That means I feel a lot less nervous about it than I would have done if anybody else had given me the belt.
+That meant I felt less nervous about it than I would have done if anybody else had given me the belt.
 I have a lot of respect for Kev, and he has also observed my game for a long time now, including numerous rolls with me.
-I can't claim I'll be completely comfortable with it for a while yet, but then I felt the same way when I got my blue.
+I knew I would not be completely comfortable with it for a long while, but then I felt the same way when I got my blue.

 Beginning on 12th May 2011, I was in charge of the Thursday classes.
 Originally Miles, a fellow purple belt, was holding the fort on Tuesdays.
 However, due to his many responsibilities, most obviously a new baby, that responsibility was passed to a high level blue belt called Dónal, who I had first met up at Gracie Barra Birmingham.